Journalists criticize White House’s lack of transparency on Trump’s health and whereabouts

 CNN’s Jake Tapper was apparently not pleased with Conley’s response.
 “Excuse me?” he said on the air.
 “You’re ‘not going to get into the specifics of his care?’”

-After Conley said that he wanted to “reflect [an] upbeat attitude” during his news briefing on Saturday, explaining the discrepancy between his rosy assessment and a more dour prognosis that was initially provided anonymously before being attributed to White House Chief of Staff Mark Meadows, Tapper said, “I don’t need ‘upbeat attitude’ as an American citizen.
+After Conley said he had wanted to “reflect [an] upbeat attitude” during his news briefing on Saturday, explaining the discrepancy between his rosy assessment and a more dour prognosis that was initially provided anonymously before being attributed to White House Chief of Staff Mark Meadows, Tapper said, “I don’t need an ‘upbeat attitude’ as an American citizen.
 I need to know the facts about how the president is doing.”

 Sanjay Gupta, CNN’s chief medical correspondent, said Conley was “dancing around really important questions.”